-The FiiO K5PRO ESS is a compact desktop DAC & headphone amplifier featuring a new ESS9038Q2M DAC and up to 1.5W of output power.
+This is a review of the FiiO K5PRO ESS, which is a compact desktop DAC & headphone amplifier featuring a new ESS9038Q2M DAC and up to 1.5W of output power.
 It is priced at $209.99.

-Disclaimer: The FiiO K5PRO ESS sent to us is a sample in exchange for our honest opinion in this review.
+Disclaimer: This was sent to us as a sample for our honest opinion.
+Headfonics is an independent website with no affiliate links or services.
 We thank FiiO for this opportunity.

 FiiO K5PRO ESS

 The FiiO K5PRO ESS lives up to its potential inherited from the K5PRO and is a powerful hub for the PC with a decent value proposition.
 There is best-in-class power for the price and the gain option works just fine for IEMs and cans that require more juice.

 Slide here to add your score on the gear!142 Votes